emazzotta/lighthouse-badges/README.md

 [![Lighthouse](https://rawgit.com/emazzotta/lighthouse-badges/master/assets/img/lighthouse.svg)](https://github.com/GoogleChrome/lighthouse)

 This package allows you to easily create Lighthouse badges for all four Lighthouse categories.
-Ever wanted to brag about your sites's awesome Ligthhouse performance?
+Ever wanted to brag about your sites's awesome Lighthouse performance?
 Then this is the package for you!

 ## Example Badges